 - All dates of transfer shall begin at the start of a pay period.

 - If the employee’s new position is a voluntary transfer at a lower pay range than the employee’s current position, the Office of Human Resources shall require the employee to sign a statement that the transfer was voluntary and any pay adjustments shall be calculated through Office of Human Resources procedures.

 - This statement shall be maintained in the employee’s personnel file.
 If a transfer results in a promotion or greater pay range than the employee’s current pay range, the salary shall be determined by the Office of Human Resources based on the employee’s qualified credentials and calculated through Office of Human Resources procedures.

 - If an employee is involuntarily transferred to another position due to special circumstances (SFCC Policy 4-40 Special Circumstances Employment Actions), the employee will sign a document stating the move is involuntary, acknowledging the change of assignment and any other employment-related changes, including but not limited to, probationary status, changes to pay and hours, and changes to employment status.

 Statement of Accountability and Responsibility

-The President, through the Vice President of Finance/Chief Financial Officer and the Director of Human Resources, shall be responsible for enforcing human resources policies and procedures.
+The President, through the Vice President for Strategy and Organizational Effectiveness and the Director of Human Resources, shall be responsible for enforcing human resources policies and procedures.
 The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.